 12. Great Smoky Mountains

-North Caroline/ Tennessee
+North Carolina/ Tennessee

 On the border of North Carolina and Tennessee sits zigzags of blue ridges, cascading waterfalls, and unique hiking trails.
 Great Smoky Mountains National Park is the most visited National Park in the country, with 11 Million visitors stopping by annually.
 The park has endless sights to offer, from brilliant fall colors, to dense forests, to ancient burial grounds and historic log buildings.
 There is also a popular bike loop, multiple horseback riding stables, and streams and brooks for fishing.